BlasBenito/myWebsite/content/post/06_target_encoding/index.markdown

-# Categorical Predictors are Kinda Annoying
+# Categorical Predictors Can Be Annoying

-I mean, the title of this section says it already, and I bet you have experienced it during an Exploratory Data Analysis (EDA) or a feature selection for model training and the likes.
-You likely had a nice bunch of numerical variables to use as predictors, no issues there.
-But then, you discovered among your columns thingies like "sampling_location", "region_name", "favorite_color", or any other type of predictor made of strings, lots of strings.
-And some of these made sense, and some of them didn't, because who knows where they came from.
+I bet you have experienced it during an Exploratory Data Analysis (EDA) or a feature selection for model training and the likes.
+You likely had a nice bunch of numerical predictors, and then some things like "sampling_location", "region_name", "favorite_color", or any other type of character or factor columns.
 And you had to branch your code to deal with numeric and categorical variables separately.
 Or maybe chose to ignore them, as I have done plenty of times.

-Yeah, nobody likes them much at all, But sometimes, these stringy monsters are all you have to move on with your work.
-And you are not the only one.
-That's why many efforts have been made to convert them to numeric and kill the problem at once, so now we all have two problems instead.
+That's why many efforts have been made to convert them to numeric and kill the problem at once.
+And now we all have two problems to solve instead.

 Let me go ahead and illustrate the issue.
-There is a nice data frame in the `collinear` R package named `vi`, with one response variable named `vi_numeric`, and several numeric and categorical predictors named in the vector `vi_predictors`.
+There is a data frame in the `collinear` R package named `vi`, with one response variable named `vi_numeric`, and several numeric and categorical predictors in the vector `vi_predictors`.

 ``` r